davidchesnut/sp-dev-docs/docs/add-ins/creating-sharepoint-add-ins-that-use-low-trust-authorization.md

  **Note**  Registration requires that the application have an Internet domain.
 Any existing domain can be used for this purpose, but you can't be 100% certain that any domain you don't own will always exist, so a web application would need to be part of a native device application even if the web application component played no other role than to enable registration.
 For an advanced code sample that is designed in this way, see  [Provision sites in batches with the add-in model](http://code.msdn.microsoft.com/Provision-sites-in-batches-fcf31bc6).

-For more information on registration, see  [Register SharePoint Add-ins 2013](register-sharepoint-add-ins-2013.md).
+For more information on registration, see  [Register SharePoint Add-ins](register-sharepoint-add-ins.md).